skypjack/entt/docs/md/graph.md

 This snippet forces the execution of `task_1` **before** `task_2` and `task_3`.
 This is due to the fact that the former sets a read-write requirement on a fake resource that the other tasks also want to access in read-only mode.<br/>
-Similarly, it's possible to force a task to run **after** a certain group:
+Similarly, it is possible to force a task to run **after** a certain group:

 ```cpp
 builder